menu

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Mount Vernon City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Mount Vernon City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 73.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

-One of the unique characteristics of the Mount Vernon City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.5% of the neighborhoods in America.
+The Mount Vernon City Center neighborhood stands out for having an average per capita income lower than 96.5% of the neighborhoods in the United States.
 The Mount Vernon City Center neighborhood also has a greater percentage of children living in poverty (74.6%) than found in 99.0% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, of particular note, 10.2% of the people in the City Center neighborhood currently reside in a correction facility, held due to punishment for a crime.